LITEPAPER

 Eight production services run on dedicated VPS infrastructure (Hetzner), writing to a Supabase backend.

-The oracle API exposes the current attested state and a /verify endpoint for signature validation.
+The API exposes the current attested state and a /verify endpoint for signature validation.

 Coverage: ETH, POL, SOL, AVAX (L1) · Arbitrum, Base, Optimism (L2).

 Invarians runs off-chain today.
-The natural path to bring the Proof of Execution Context on-chain is Chainlink Functions:
+The natural path to bring the execution context on-chain is Chainlink Functions:

-a consumer contract requests the current PoEC via a DON call — the DON fetches the attestation,
+a consumer contract requests the current execution context via a DON call, the DON fetches the signed panel,

-verifies the HMAC-SHA256 signature, and returns l1_regime and bridge_state on-chain.
+verifies the HMAC-SHA256 signature, and returns the relevant panel.l1[].regime and panel.bridges[].state on-chain.

 The result: execution conditioned on certified infrastructure state.

-CRE fit: The Chainlink Runtime Environment (launched March 2026) orchestrates autonomous agents executing cross-chain operations.
+CRE fit: The Chainlink Runtime Environment (launched March 2026) orchestrates AI agents executing cross-chain operations.
 An agent orchestrating cross-chain execution needs to know whether the target chain is structurally nominal before committing.
 Market data feeds cover price and liquidity.
-Invarians covers the infrastructure layer that precedes both — the structural context no fee signal can see post-EIP-4844.
+Invarians covers the infrastructure layer that precedes both, the structural context no fee signal can see post-EIP-4844.

 | Chain | Layer | Status | Confidence |